garciaalvaro/melonpan-block-container/README.txt

 == Usage ==

-This block will be added inside the blocks inserter menu under the *Melonpan Blocks* category.
+The block can be found inside the blocks inserter menu under the *Melonpan Blocks* category.
-Once added in the page you can edit its settings and add other blocks inside.
-You may even add this same block type inside.
+Once added in the post you can edit its settings and add blocks inside (you may even add a container).

 == Installation ==